j8d/karate-debug/README.md

 ## Feedback

 Have a feature request or found a bug?
-Email me at ryan@karatedebug.com.
+Email me at [ryan@karatedebug.com](mailto:ryan@karatedebug.com).

 ## License

 This extension is proprietary software.
-See the LICENSE file included with the extension for terms.
+See the [full license terms](https://www.karatedebug.com/license).

 ## Acknowledgments